Anish052004/NetZero/README.md

-A complete carbon credit management
+A complete carbon credit Management

 1.`registerOrganization()` - Allows organizations to register on the platform
 2. **`issueCarbonCredit()`** - Enables issuing carbon credits from environmental projects